Five Go Mad in Dorset

 Five Go Mad in Dorset was the first of three Five Go Mad specials from the long-running series of The Comic Strip Presents... television comedy films.
 It first aired on the launch night of Channel 4 (2 November 1982), and was written by Peter Richardson and Pete Richens, and directed by Bob Spiers.
+It was entirely filmed in Devon rather than Dorset.

 Plot

 The film is a parody of Enid Blyton's Famous Five books, involving siblings Julian (Richardson), Dick (Adrian Edmondson) and Anne (Jennifer Saunders), and their cousin George (Dawn French) and her dog Timmy.
 The four children arrive on holiday at Uncle Quentin (Ronald Allen) and Aunt Fanny's home.
 Upon learning that Uncle Quentin has been kidnapped, the Five decide to spend several days on a cycling holiday in Dorset.
 After picnicking and reporting some criminals to the local police they celebrate by buying some cakes from a shopkeeper (Robbie Coltrane).
 At the shop, they encounter a rude but rich boy, Toby (Daniel Peacock), whom the children at first refuse to accept into their group due to his obnoxious behaviour and also their cliquish nature.
 Later, while camping, Toby is kidnapped.
 Coltrane later reappears, this time as a lecherous gypsy.
 The Five discover a secret passage into an abandoned castle, where they find Toby.
 They also find Uncle Quentin, who reveals his kidnapping was a hoax to cover his split from Aunt Fanny because of his homosexuality.
 The children call the police and Uncle Quentin is arrested.